JiriKrblich/Mluvka/README.md

 # Mluvka: Modern Geometric Typeface
 ![screen](/readme/mainbanner.png)

 Mluvka originally started as fork of [+Jakarta Sans](https://tokotype.github.io/plusjakarta-sans/) with dots.
-After long time, here is second version!
+After a long time, the second version is here!

 ## Design
 Mluvka has tall x-height as Jakarta but you it's easy to change tracking for improving readability.